Ryanair sees profits bouncing back as summer bookings rise

-The Irish airline earned 523 million euros ($717 million) after tax in the year ended March 31, a fall of 8 percent on the previous year but investors were relieved the result was better than the airline had predicted and the shares rose 10 percent after it said this year's profit could climb to 620 million euros.
+The Irish airline earned 523 million euros (426.25 million pounds) after tax in the year ended March 31, a fall of 8 percent on the previous year but investors were relieved the result was better than the airline had predicted and the shares rose 10 percent after it said this year's profit could climb to 620 million euros.

 Rivals said last year's first profit warnings by Ryanair in a decade were the result of it being forced to cut ticket prices after losing business to competitors seen as being more friendly to customers.